rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

-# How does distance travel range seasonally change?
+# How does distance travel range change seasonally?

 ## Create a dataframe including seasonal range and reservoir parts